Username3533/WebAppllication/README.md

 -Created user app in django to make topics and entries attached to user ID
 -Created user registration and login using django forms
 -Locked pages not created by current users so all journals are private

-Usability:
-Users can create topics and entries tied to the ID of those topics in a journal format.
-They can then edit those entries and change them if they want.
-Basic functionality is complete, now need to creat unique user login and their own sets of topics and entries tied to the user ID
+-Users can register, log in, log out, create topics, create and edit entries about those topics, and entries can only be viewd by that user